 Paraphilias and Fetishism

-A paraphilia is a condition in which a person's sexual arousal and gratification depend on fantasizing about and engaging in sexual behavior that is atypical and extreme.
+A paraphilia is a condition in which a person's sexual arousal and gratification depend on fantasizing about and engaging in sexual behaviour that is atypical and extreme.

 A paraphilia can revolve around a particular object (children, animals, underwear) or around a particular act (inflicting pain, exposing oneself).

-A paraphilia is distinguished by a preoccupation with the object or behavior to the point of being dependent on that object or behavior for sexual gratification.
+A paraphilia is distinguished by a preoccupation with the object or behaviour to the point of being dependent on that object or behaviour for sexual gratification.

-Paraphilias include sexual behaviors that society may view as distasteful, unusual, or abnormal.
+Paraphilias include sexual behaviours that society may view as distasteful, unusual, or abnormal.

-The most common are pedophilia (sexual focus on children), exhibitionism (exposure of genitals to strangers), voyeurism (observing private activities of unaware victims)
+The most common are paedophilia (sexual focus on children), exhibitionism (exposure of genitals to strangers), voyeurism (observing private activities of unaware victims)

 and frotteurism (touching, rubbing against a nonconsenting person), while fetishism (use of inanimate objects)sexual masochism (being humiliated or forced to suffer)